9 Approaches to Pricing Strategy: How to Price a Product

 How to Price Home Improvement and Building Products

-The end goal is having the knowledge to price your products in such a way to motivate the right balance in volume of unit sales with the most profitable price point, thus tapping into growth potential.
+The end goal is procuring the knowledge to price your products in such a way to motivate the right balance in volume of unit sales with the most profitable price point, thus tapping into growth potential.
 Pricing your retail products either too high or too low can have a negative impact.
+That’s mostly due to price sensitivity, or how the cost of an item influences the purchasing decisions of consumers.
+This is also referred to as the price elasticity of demand.
+In other words, the demand for a product varies in relation to the cost of said product.

-Remember, Price Sensitivity is Dynamic
+Keep in Mind: Price Sensitivity is Dynamic

 Price sensitivity is a dynamic concept; the degree to which consumers’ purchasing behaviors are affected by cost varies based on multiple other criteria.
 For example, if there are limited substitutes or alternatives for a product, companies may be able to set a higher price point without major fluctuations in unit sales, at least temporarily.